Glassmaking & Glassmakers

 Important Notice to Users!

-"ENCYCLOPEDIA OF MANUFACTURERS
+"ENCYCLOPEDIA OF MANUFACTURERS MARKS ON GLASS CONTAINERS"

-This work will be a massive treatise on American glass container manufacturers from the late 18th century to the present day.
+This work is a massive treatise on American glass container manufacturers from the late 18th century to the present day.
 These new/revised articles are noted below followed by the publishing date.
 Supplementary files to complete each alphabetical section - e.g., "Preface/Introduction & Table of Contents" and the pertinent "List of Factories" and "Logo Table" of actual bottle markings - will also be listed in the appropriate alphabetical section.

 ENCYCLOPEDIA OF MANUFACTURERS